 The tail is an extension of the vertebral column of a rat.
 In most animals, the vertebra is located on the back and remains on the inside.
-There is a good reason why the rat vertebral column extends right into the tail and projects on the outside.
+There is a good reason why the rat vertebral column extends right into the tail and projects outside.

 There are three layers in the tail.
 The innermost layer is the core, which comprises vertebra or bone surrounded by tendons.
 In between the tendons, various blood vessels run through the entire tail.
 On the outside, there is a layer of hairless skin.

 What is the Purpose of a Rat’s Tail?

 The tail performs two primary functions of thermoregulation and balance.
-The tail is vital for the survival of this animal and is one of the reasons why it can thrive in very many environments.
+The tail is vital for the survival of this animal, and is one reason it can thrive in different environments.

 The tail is a thermoregulatory organ.
 Rats lose heat from their body through the tail.
 This is vitally important because rats are unable to sweat.
 The blood vessels in the appendage work to control the body temperatures of the rat, and the blood vessels can easily adjust to cold and hot weather conditions.

 During hot weather, the temperature of the rat’s body will rise.
-This prompts the vessels in the tail to dilate, allowing in a lot of blood to the tail.
+This prompts the vessels in the tail to dilate, allowing a lot of blood to the tail.
 The blood will lose most of the heat through the layer of skin on the tail.
-The blood that now flows back to the body will be of a lower temperature, which cools down the rat.
+The blood that now flows back to the body will lower the temperature to cool down the rat.

 When the temperature is cold, the blood vessels in the tail constrict.
 Therefore, there is less blood flowing towards that region of the animal.
-The rat’s blood is kept in the interior of the body, and this retains its body heat.
+The rat’s blood is kept in the body’s interior, and this retains its body heat.
 By doing this, the animal can regulate its temperature and can keep warm.